 On the edge of Yoyogi Park late at night, this scene was eerily quiet.
 The image evokes a feeling of loneliness.
 Or is it mystery?
 It could be a feeling of fear.
 Or nostalgia, with the phone booth rapidly becoming a relic of an earlier era.
 Strange to realize that this was part of metropolitan Tokyo at night.

 A back alley in old Ebisu.
 Someone was living here, with only the glass door between their home and the alley.
 The frosted glass door, with a suggestion of a person standing behind it, was lit from behind.
 Slippers were placed neatly in front of the door.
 And a single towel was hanging out to dry.
 Just one moment in an everyday life in Ebisu.
+Although the back alley was dark and quiet, on the adjacent street were six lanes of traffic – with cars, taxis and busses whizzing by.
+Groups of young people would be laughing and chattering.
+Those streets would be illuminated brightly with street lights, traffic lights, neon signs.
+What a difference from the peaceful back alley.
+In a way, this photograph is a still life.

 As the viewer, you may perceive this to be a representational image or an abstract image.
 I see it as an abstract statement, vaguely referring to M. C. Escher.
 In one sense, it is a simple geometric composition.
 Still, it intrigues me.
 Rotate it upsidedown and it gives another impression.
 Actually, it is one of those “everything is right” images but as an abstract expression it invites further introspection.